jemcek/packETH/cli/README.md

 ./packETHcli -h

- Modes:
+### Modes:
     1 - SEND PACKET ONCE (default mode): send packet from the pcap file once Optional parameter:
-               -c <number>  - sequence number of packet stored in pcap file (by default first packet will be sent) to see sequence numbers of packets inside pcap file: tcpdump -# -r filename
+               -c <number>  - sequence number of packet stored in pcap file (by default first packet will be sent) to see sequence numbers of packets inside pcap file:
           Example: packETHcli -i lo -f packet.pcap

     2 - SEND PACKET CONTINUOUSLY WITH CONSTANT RATE: send (first) packet from pcap file at constant rate